Inrixia/Floatplane-Downloader/wiki/settings.md

 ```

 **maxParallelDownloads:**
->Sets the maximum amount of downloads that can run cocurrently.
+>Sets the maximum amount of downloads that can run concurrently.
 Default's to -1 which is unlimited, 2 would means only 2 videos downloaded at once.
->Note: Using this option can cause issues and is not strictly reccomended.
+>Note: Using this option can cause issues and is not strictly recommended.
 >
 >Default: "**-1**"
 >Example: